 Rachel and Averie are two of my favorite beams of light in Guatemala.
-Our paths crossed while living in Antigua starting our respective textile businesses - me: Thread Caravan, and them: Casa Flor.
+Our paths crossed while living in Antigua starting our respective textile businesses - me: Thread Caravan, and them: Casa Flor Designs.
 Whether you're just getting to know Casa Flor on the surface, or are digging deep into the brand's ethos, it's evident Rachel and Averie are doing things RIGHT.
 From their own personal backgrounds in fashion, to the earth-friendly materials they source and relationships they have with their artisan partners, to their clothing made for all body types and their general work promoting women's rights and inclusion, they are a terrific source of inspiration and knowledge.

 I had a chat with the power team to dive deeper into their brand story, hear what they have to say about the impact of textile production in Guatemala and what they think it means to be an ethical clothing brand in today's world.